Understanding thermal management techniques and thermal vias in PCB is essential to minimize heating issues and boost thermal performance.

 Also read: What is Thermal Profiling in PCB Assembly

-Designers can use a combination of some or all of the above heat transfer techniques.
+Designers can use a combination of some or all of the above heat transfer techniques and guidelines on thermal vias in PCB.
 The easiest way to increase the efficiency of a component is to reduce the amount of heat dissipated in the first place.
 But irrespective of how much success you achieve in using cooling methods, you can always improve the reliability of your design by reducing the heat dissipation in your board.
+Do you have more tips on PCB thermal management?

 Design for Manufacturing Handbook10 Chapters - 40 Pages - 45 Minute Read